style-tools/docs/unused-css-remover/README.md

-The free [CSS optimization widget](../README.md) provides access to an advanced unused CSS extractor and remover.
+The free [CSS optimization widget](../README.md) provides access to an advanced unused CSS remover and extractor.

-The unused CSS extractor uses the same technology as the Critical CSS generator and supports the same [UI actions](critical-css-generator/advanced-ui-actions.md) for Puppeteer-like browser control.
+The unused CSS remover uses the same technology as the Critical CSS generator and supports the same [UI actions](critical-css-generator/advanced-ui-actions.md) for Puppeteer-like browser control.

-The unused CSS extractor provides three output options:
+The unused CSS remover provides three output options:

 1. remove unused CSS from a stylesheet
 2. extract unused CSS into a new stylesheet